MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-openxr.md

 ## Create XrInstance with Holographic Remoting Extension

-The first step a typical OpenXR app is supposed to do, is to select OpenXR extensions and create an XrInstance.
+The first actions a typical OpenXR app should take are select OpenXR extensions and create an XrInstance.
 The OpenXR core specification doesn't provide any remoting specific API.
 For that reason, Holographic Remoting introduces its own OpenXR extension named ```XR_MSFT_holographic_remoting```.
-Ensure that when you call xrCreateInstance the ```XR_MSFT_HOLOGRAPHIC_REMOTING_EXTENSION_NAME``` is included in the XrInstanceCreateInfo.
+Ensure that ```XR_MSFT_HOLOGRAPHIC_REMOTING_EXTENSION_NAME``` is included in the XrInstanceCreateInfo of the xrCreateInstance call.

 > [!TIP]
 > By default the rendered content of your app is only streamed to the Holographic Remoting player either running on a HoloLens 2 or on a Windows Mixed Reality headsets.
 To also display the rendered content on the remote PC, via a swap-chain of a window for instance, Holographic Remoting provides a second OpenXR extension named ```XR_MSFT_holographic_remoting_frame_mirroring```.
 Ensure to also enable this extension using ```XR_MSFT_HOLOGRAPHIC_REMOTING_FRAME_MIRRORING_EXTENSION_NAME``` in case you want to use that functionality.